Everything you need to get your child ready for university life

 Make sure you attend Year 10 information events at colleges and universities, and check eligibility for early entry pathways.

-To study at university, your child must select ATAR courses in Years 11 and 12.
-Make sure you visit the Universities Admissions Centre (UAC) website to understand what an ATAR is and how it is calculated.
+To study at university, your child must select the required amount of tertiary subjects in Years 11 and 12 to ensure they graduate year 12 with an ATAR.
+Visit the Universities Admissions Centre (UAC) website to understand what an ATAR is and how it is calculated.
 On the UAC website, you’ll be able to research admission requirements with your child for courses that they are interested in.
 This can be a great way to help your child stay motivated and goal orientated.

-How exciting!
-University life is within reach.
-This is the time for students to focus on getting the best ATAR result possible.
-We recommend attending career expos and open day events to learn about university life in more detail.
-Going to university events can help your child visualise themselves on campus, and make the university feel more familiar.
+This is the time for students to focus on gaining the best ATAR result possible.
+We recommend attending career expos and open day events to learn what university may look like and what is on offer.
+Going to university events can help your child visualise themselves on campus; experience the facilities and make the university feel more familiar.

 For students interested in taking a break before coming to study, it’s still worth attending events and researching courses so your child is prepared for when they’re ready to start uni.
-In most cases, enrolments can be deferred, allowing time for breaks and gap-years, so UAC applications should be entered as soon as possible.
-When your child is ready to apply, we recommend submitting an application before the early bird closing date.
+In most cases, enrolments can be deferred allowing time for breaks and gap-years, so UAC applications should be submitted as soon as possible, be mindful of deadlines such as the Early Bird, as closing dates and fee variances will be applicable.

-At UC, students are welcome to start halfway through the year in the second teaching period.
+At UC, students are able to start halfway through the year in the second teaching period (semester 2) if their chosen course includes this option.
 Keep an eye on key dates as not all universities follow the same academic structure.

 Learn more about university